BACOUL/digitalmeve/docs/verification-guide.md

 ---

-3. API verification
+2.3 API verification (for Pro/Official users)

-DigitalMeve will provide a REST API for professional integrations:
+A REST API will be available for integrations:

 POST /api/v1/verify
 Content-Type: application/json